humanwhocodes/humanwhocodes.com/src/pages/_posts/2005-05-06-a-stellar-review.md

 > 4. Good tie-in to the OO component.
 I bet 90% of JavaScript users never create objects, and so are missing a very powerful tool.
 > 5. Excellent presentation of the DOM, and the cross-browser issues, without bogging down in excruciating details (but \*sufficient\* detail, nonetheless).

-All I can say is that I am completely humbled, and pleased, by John&#8217;s comments.
+All I can say is that I am completely humbled, and pleased, by John's comments.
 He was able to articulate exactly what I was trying to accomplish with this book.
 Not only does it stroke my ego a bit, but it also proves to me and my publisher that my view on what a JavaScript book should be was dead-on.
 I hope others have the same experience when reading it.